aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 8. Add the HTML file content in the read TextReader to the TextFrame's [ParagraphCollection](https://reference.aspose.com/slides/net/aspose.slides/paragraphcollection/).
 9. Save the modified presentation.

-This C# is an implementation of the steps for importing HTML texts in paragraphs:
+This C# code is an implementation of the steps for importing HTML texts in paragraphs:

 ```c#
 // Creates Empty presentation instance